 Now it is believed that besides the owner and management of the business concerns, users of accounts include the customers, employees, investors, lenders, suppliers, government and other stakeholders.

 Accounting provides the art of presenting accounting data in a useful and significant way.
 Accounting data is more useful when it stresses economic activities.
 Any information is useless and irrelevant unless it is understandable to the user.

 The information provided by the accounting should be free from any bias.
 The user should be able to use not only the financial result but also he should be able to assess its reliability and compare it with information about alternative opportunities.

-The owner or management of the enterprise, also known as internal users, uses the accounting information in an analytical manner to take the rational decisions.
-Hence, information provided them is different from the information provided to outsiders.
-Even the small details’ which can affect the internal working of the organisation is given to the management.
+The owner or management of the enterprise, also known as internal users, uses the accounting information in an analytical manner to make rational decisions.
+Hence, the information provided to them is different from the information provided to outsiders.
+Even the small details which can affect the internal working of the organisation is given to the management.

 Now we shall discuss the main objectives of accounting, which are as follows:

 The basic objective of accounting is to systematically record the financial aspects of business transactions, also known as bookkeeping.
 These recorded transactions are later on classified and summarised logically for the preparation of financial statements and for their analysis and interpretation.

 Ascertainment of the results of the above recorded transactions

 Profit and loss account is prepared to know the result of business operations for a particular period of time.
 If revenues exceed the expenses then it is said that the business is running profitably but if expenses exceed the revenues it can be said that the business is incurring the loss.
 Hence, the profit and loss account helps management and other stakeholders in taking rational decisions.

 Ascertainment of financial position